Narotam-Mishra/react-native-learning/ReadMe.txt

 # In React Native above Main axis and Cross axis concepts are opposite.
 The Main Axis runs from top to bottom and the cross axis left to right,

 # Learning Flexbox - It is much like learning CSS where we need to familiarize ourself with the various Flexbox properties and understand how they function.
 Once we grasp the concepts of Flexbox, we'll have a solid understanding of how layouts are created in React Native.

+## Lec 26 - Code Setup (5:21)

+# New Project dir - RNLayout

+# Command to create new project - `npx create-expo-app@latest RNLayout --template blank@sdk-49`

+# In View section, box component will be act as a flex item within a flex container

+# `children` prop allow the parent to control the text rendered inside the box and style prop allows the parent component to extend the Styles applied to the Box component.